prachisarode95/prachisarode95/README.md

 - [Cartographer at NielsenIQ India Private Limited.
 (July 2024 - Jan 2025)](https://nielseniq.com/global/en/)

 ## About Me
-I hold a Master's degree in Technology specializing in Geoinformatics from Madras University.
+I hold a Master's degree in Technology, specializing in Geoinformatics from Madras University.
 My work involves managing spatial data and utilizing GIS software, cloud-based tools, and programming languages such as Python, SQL, and JavaScript for data integration, analysis, and visualization, focusing on spatial data science technologies.

 <!-- - 🔭 I’m currently working on -->